-Table 12 provides recommendations on how to optimize your long-distance link.
+Table 14 provides recommendations on how to optimize your long-distance link.

-Table 12: Configuration Recommendations
+Table 14: Configuration Recommendations

 Recommendations Implication Use low-attenuation 9-micron fiber.
-Best for long distances (preferably less than 0.3 dB per km).
-Minimize connectors.
+Best for long distances (preferably less than 0.3 dB loss per km).
+Minimize number of connectors.
 Connectors account for 0.3 dB, or greater, of signal loss.
 Use fusion splices.
 Minimizes attenuation.
-For fibres, from any point of the optical link, minimum bending radius is 3.1 inches during installation and 2.0 inches long-term.
-Exceeding the bend radius can result in fracture of the fiber.
+For fibers, from any point of the optical link, the minimum bending radius is 3.1 inches during installation and 2.0 inches long-term.
+Exceeding theses bend radius limitations can result in fracture of the fiber and in further attenuation losses.
 During installation, avoid extreme environments, such as excessive temperature and vibration.
 Avoids possible damage to the fiber cable.
 During installation, ensure that the fiber cable is not pinched or pulled.
 Prevents compression and stretch to the fiber cable.
 Use measurement tools such as calibrated light sources, power meters, and an optical time domain reflectometer (OTDR).
 Verifies optical link losses.